 How effective is the vaccine?

 “These are highly efficacious vaccines,” says Dr. Kathleen Neuzil, a professor in vaccinology and director of the Center for Vaccine Development and Global Health at the University of Maryland School of Medicine.
 “They work, and they work very well.”
 Vaccines can keep you from getting sick and potentially be lifesaving.
-“They definitely protect extremely well against severe disease — which is most important as our hospitals remain full and as we continue to set records for mortality during this pandemic,” she says.

 What are my chances of having a severe allergic reaction?

 Anaphylaxis — severe, life-threatening reactions that occur in rare cases after vaccination — has occurred in an about two to five people per million people after COVID-19 vaccinated in the U.S., according to the latest CDC figures.
 Severe allergic reactions including anaphylaxis can occur after any type of vaccination, the CDC website points out.

 How can I safely receive the COVID-19 vaccine if I’ve had allergic reactions to other vaccines?